-Acid and Base Properties
+Acid and Base Properties - Concept

 The Arrhenius definition of acids and bases only applies to aqueous solutions.
 An acid is a substance that ionizes in aqueous solutions to form hydrogen ions while a base is a substance that accepts hydrogen ions in aqueous solutions, producing hydroxide ions.
 The Bronsted-Lowery definitions of states that acids donates protons, while bases accept protons.
 Acid and base properties are important, regardless of what definition we use.